uthbees/simulation/README.md

+### Setting up

+Everything is standard git/Rust, except that the git hooks are stored in the `hooks` directory.
+Run `git config --local core.hooksPath .githooks` when setting up a new environment.

+### Info

 An experimental simulation, made so that I can play around with various technologies (for example, OpenGL).

 As of this writing, the project is fairly bare-bones, but I might add more features to it later.